vahona/birthday-app/readme.md

   - confirm function is created to generate the event listeren to the button in popup

   - addNewPeople function is created to add a new list ikf the user want to add new one
+  - handleClick function generate the event listener to the edite and delete list

+## The area to improve if I had more time
   - If you had more time, what area of your project would you improve?

-## The area to improve if I had more time
-- Did you learn anything new while working on this project?
+  - If I had more time I probably continue my project and refactore it because I did not finish it yet.

 ## New thing I could get
+- This project lets me know more about fetching which I did not really understand before.

+## The most challenging part for me
 - What was the most challenging part for you?

-## The most challenging part for me
+- The most challenging part for me is the fetching data from file and
-- Would you like a new explanation about a specific topic?

 ## More explanation
-- Any other comments?
+- What you done is good, I really need more practice

 ## Any comments